sandeep-sandhu/pdf-passw-utility/README.md

-# pdf-passw-utility
+# PDF Protection Utility
-Utility to add and remove passwords from existing PDF files as well as perform some miscellaneous utility functions.
+Utility to add and remove passwords and other protections from Adobe PDF files as well as perform some miscellaneous utility functions.